Plateau de fruit de merPlateau de fruit de mer

 Preparation

 For more elegant platters, you can add langoustines and Breton lobster.
-The best of all!
+The best of them all!

 Of course, the composition of your platter may vary according to the season and what you find on the market.